pan-training/pan-training.github.io/index.md

 4. To build your own container you can copy our simplest dockerfile and edit to add your own python modules or software.
 Use `RUN` before a git/pip/bash command.

-{% include note.html content="This is my note.
-All the content I type here is treated as a single paragraph." %}
+{% include note.html content="Each RUN command creates a new layer.
+Avoid this by combining commands into one RUN command.
+Read about best practices [here](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/)" %}